Fairness Auditing with Multi-Agent Collaboration: Introduction

-This paper introduces and analyses two realistic forms of multi-agent collaboration for fairness audits.
-In the \emph{\aposteriori} collaboration, agents share both their queries and the query responses they receive among each other.
-In the \emph{\apriori} collaboration, in addition, agents coordinate beforehand on their queries to maximize the information that can be gathered. \Cref{fig:framework} visualizes the workflow of two agents, without collaboration (left) and with two different collaboration strategies (middle and right).
+We answer this question by studying collaboration strategies for independent auditing agents.
+Specifically, their common goal is to enhance the efficiency and accuracy of auditing a target model for one of the most studied fairness estimation tasks: \emph{\ac{DP}}~\cite {yan2022active,singh2023measures,pessach2022review}.
+To this end, we introduce and analyze two realistic forms of multi-agent collaboration.
+In the \emph{\aposteriori} collaboration, agents share their queries and the responses they receive.
+In the \emph{\apriori} collaboration, in addition, agents coordinate beforehand on their queries to maximize the information that can be gathered.
+Besides the types of collaboration, auditors need to wisely choose the strategy for querying data points for estimating \ac{DP}.
+These strategies are the sampling methods that address the model's input space that are suitable to the audit black-box setup.
+Thus, the scientific challenge of this paper is to analyze the relevant combinations of collaboration strategies and sampling methods.